 Traveling to Macau from Hong Kong is pretty straightforward; the sister SAR is an hour away by boat and there are frequent connections.
 It's also well worth a visit.
 Whether you want to play high roller in the dozen or so casinos or just see the stunning UNESCO listed Portuguese buildings, Macau is a fantastic day trip.

 How to Get to Macau From Hong Kong

 It's all about the ferries.
 There are ferries from Hong Kong to Macau 24 hours a day, and the boats run as frequently as every 15 mins during peak hours.
-The journey only takes between 60-70 minutes and costs less than HK$200.
+The journey only takes between 60 to 70 minutes and costs less than HK$200.
 Most ferries to Macau end up in downtown Macau, although you can also take the Cotaijet ferries that head to the casinos on the Cotai Strip.

 How Long Should You Stay?

 There is plenty to see in Macau.
 At least enough to fill up a weekend, but accommodation options beyond the luxury hotels are poor.
 If you can snag a good Macau hotel at a good price, then stay over at least a night, otherwise, you can see the best of the city in a day.

 Most nations are entitled to a visa-free stay in Macau; nationals from the US are allocated a 30-day visa-free stay in Macau on arrival.
 European and Japanese nationals are allowed a 90-day visa-free stay, and UK nationals are allowed six months.
 The queues at immigration are short and the immigration officers speak English.